Olympic Qualifier #5/6 USA

 Some venues reward familiarity.
 Others expose it.

 Lake Placid, New York sits firmly in the latter category.
-As the final stop of the 2025–26 FIS World Cup season, the return to home snow arrived with heightened expectation, compressed preparation, and a field operating inside Olympic-level margins.
+As the concluding stop on the 2025/26 FIS World Cup calendar, the return to home snow arrived with compressed preparation and a field operating inside elite international margins.
 Familiar terrain did not soften the demands — it sharpened them.

 With only days separating the Canadian World Cup from Lake Placid, the season offered no reset.
 Just another requirement to arrive, adapt, and execute.